zoriya/Kyoo/README.md

 ## Features
  - Manage your movies, tv-series & anime
  - Download metadata automatically
- - Transmux files to make them available on every platform (Transcode coming soon)
+ - Transmux/Transcode files to make them available on every platform
  - Account system with a permission system
  - Handle subtitles natively with embedded fonts (ass, subrip or vtt)
  - Entirely free and works without internet (when metadata have already been downloaded)